LexiFi/gen_js_api/TYPES.md

 Arrow types
 -----------

 Arrow types can also be used in contexts that expect JS-able types.
-The JS function's arity is obtained by counting arrows.

-Arguments can be:

- - either a sequence of JS-able types;
- - or `unit` (when the corresponding JS function takes no argument).

-The function's result can be:

- - either a JS-able type;
- - or `unit`.

-`unit` is only allowed in these two contexts.
-(It is planned to allow `unit` as an extra final argument, which would be useful for optional arguments.)
+All arguments must be JS-able types, and a final `unit` pseudo-argument is allowed (and mandatory when there is no real argument).
+The function's result can be either a JS-able type or `unit`.
+Note that `unit` is not considered as a proper JS-able type: it is only allowed in these two contexts (as the result, or the final pseudo-argument).

+Arguments can be **labelled or optional**.
+Labels are simply ignored on the JS side.
+Optional arguments are treated as normal option types ( `None` is mapped to `null` in particular), except when used on a `[@js.variadic]` argument (see below), in which case a missing value is interpreted as an empty list (i.e. no extra arguments).

+When mapping an OCaml function to JS, the **function arity** is the number of real arguments (not counting the final `unit`) and the semantics is the standard one for JS functions: missing arguments are filled with `undefined` and extra arguments are dropped.
+The correct way to support a calling convention where the JS caller might not provide all arguments to a function defined in OCaml is to use optional arguments (or just arguments with option types) on the OCaml side.

-In order to define functions that return functions, one can put an arbitrary attribute on the resulting type:
+In order to define **functions that return functions**, one can put an arbitrary attribute on the resulting type:

 ```ocaml